Johnny Ashcroft: 1954–1972: Early recordings

 In 1957, Ashcroft recorded Gordon Parsons's, A Pub with No Beer with Graeme Bell.
-Catalogue No. Bell 156 (EP) This 45rpm was also released in the USA and during a beer strike in Canada.
+This 45rpm was also released in the US and during a beer strike in Canada.
 It was not only available on vinyl but anecdotally sold 110,000 copies in Australia, on plastic-coated cardboard records.

 They're a Weird Mob, recorded in late 1958, also included the doyens of Australian jazz: Graeme Bell, Don Burrows, John Sangster, George Thompson, Ron Falson together with Noel Smith from the Royal Ballet Orchestra.
 This skiffle song became Ashcroft's first hit single.
-For details.

 Although the term had not yet been coined, Ashcroft's 1960 song, Little Boy Lost, was Australia's first country-rock song.
 Again, it was arranged and recorded by jazzmen, including guitarist George Golla.
 This song, written by Ashcroft from DJ Tony Withers's idea, tells the story of Steven Walls who became lost from his parents' property at Tubbamurra near Guyra, NSW.
 Five thousand people and seven aircraft, together with Aboriginal tracker William Stanley, searched the rugged bush country, which was rife with dingos and deadly snakes.
 He was found alive and well four days later.
 The search for the Little Boy Lost continues to be Australia's biggest land and air search.

 At the height of Little Boy Lost's success, Ashcroft withdrew his recording from airplay out of consideration for the family of 8-year old Graeme Thorne, the victim of Australia's first kidnapping.